Financial Connections Group Inc. Buys 1,796 Shares of Dimensional Inflation-Protected Securities ETF (NYSEARCA:DFIP)

 Financial Connections Group Inc. raised its stake in shares of Dimensional Inflation-Protected Securities ETF (NYSEARCA:DFIP – Get Rating) by 49.0% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 5,463 shares of the company’s stock after purchasing an additional 1,796 shares during the period.
 Financial Connections Group Inc.’s holdings in Dimensional Inflation-Protected Securities ETF were worth $260,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
 Disciplined Investments LLC bought a new position in shares of Dimensional Inflation-Protected Securities ETF during the 1st quarter valued at about $48,000.
-Five Oceans Advisors boosted its holdings in shares of Dimensional Inflation-Protected Securities ETF by 1.4% during the 1st quarter.
-Five Oceans Advisors now owns 190,875 shares of the company’s stock valued at $9,116,000 after purchasing an additional 2,573 shares during the last quarter.
-Allworth Financial LP bought a new position in shares of Dimensional Inflation-Protected Securities ETF during the 1st quarter valued at about $197,000.
-Spinnaker Investment Group LLC bought a new position in shares of Dimensional Inflation-Protected Securities ETF during the 4th quarter valued at about $219,000.
-Finally, Mattern Wealth Management LLC bought a new position in shares of Dimensional Inflation-Protected Securities ETF during the 4th quarter valued at about $229,000.
+Five Oceans Advisors raised its position in shares of Dimensional Inflation-Protected Securities ETF by 1.4% during the 1st quarter.
+Five Oceans Advisors now owns 190,875 shares of the company’s stock valued at $9,116,000 after buying an additional 2,573 shares in the last quarter.
+Allworth Financial LP purchased a new stake in shares of Dimensional Inflation-Protected Securities ETF during the 1st quarter valued at about $197,000.
+Spinnaker Investment Group LLC purchased a new stake in shares of Dimensional Inflation-Protected Securities ETF during the 4th quarter valued at about $219,000.
+Finally, Mattern Wealth Management LLC purchased a new stake in shares of Dimensional Inflation-Protected Securities ETF during the 4th quarter valued at about $229,000.

 Recommended Stories